Malayan Union: Opposition, dissolution of the Malayan Union and the creation of the Federation of Malaya

+Before the Malayan Union citizenship was drafted by the British government in 1943, they had received memoranda on this citizenship issue from two Malays, namely Tengku Mahmood Mahyideen and Mohamed Suffian Hashim.
+Tengku Mahmood stated that Malayan citizenship should be formed in Malaya so that all persons born and residing in Malaya and who abandoned their basic nationality would be eligible for Malayan citizenship.

+The second memorandum came from Mohamed Suffian Hashim, who at the time was working in the Indian Malay Radio Section.
+In his letter to Sir Richard Winstedt, an officer of the Malayan Civil Service, he stated:

+The creation of Malayan Citizenship is of great interest and I think might help to solve the Chinese problem…It is interesting to note that Ceylon used to have an Indian problem and I am told that Ceylon solves their problem by having order and above British nationality something which may conveniently be called Ceylon citizenship…

 Protest against the Malayan Union by Malays.
 The banner expresses gratitude to Leonard David Gammans and David Rees-Williams, two Members of Parliament who were sent by the British government to survey local reactions to the formation of the Union.

 The Malays generally opposed the creation of the Union.
 The opposition was due to the methods Sir Harold MacMichael used to acquire the Sultans' approval, the reduction of the Sultans' powers, and easy granting of citizenship to immigrants.
 The United Malays National Organisation or UMNO, a Malay political association formed by Dato' Onn bin Ja'afar on 10 May 1946, led the opposition against the Malayan Union.
 Malays also wore white bands around their heads, signifying their mourning for the loss of the Sultans' political rights.

 After the inauguration of the Malayan Union, the Malays, under UMNO, continued opposing the Malayan Union.
 They used civil disobedience as a means of protest by refusing to attend the installation ceremonies of the British governors.
 They also refused to participate in the meetings of the Advisory Councils.
 The British recognised this problem and took measures to consider the opinions of the major races in Malaya before making amendments to the constitution.
 The Malayan Union was dissolved and replaced by the Federation of Malaya on 1 February 1948.